matthewleach/enki/HTML/meta-elements/keywords.md

 ---
 ## Content

 New content to go here.
 The author must be updated to match a valid Enki account.

 ---
 ## Practice

-Which tag has the least amount of influence in the search engine ranking of your web page?
+Keywords are fairly pointless today in helping search engines to properly identify and rank your web page.

 ???

-* (Title, Description, Keywords, Text within Webpage)
+* True
+* False

 ---
 ## Revision

-Keywords are fairly pointless today in helping search engines to properly identify and rank your web page.
+Which tag is the least influential tag for search engines in a web page?

 ???

+* Keywords
+* Title
+* Description
+* Headings
+* Paragraphs

+---
+## Quiz

+What is the least influential tag for search engines in a web page?

+???

+* Keywords
+* Title
+* Description
+* Headings
-* T
+* Paragraphs